EDAO-Project/Jazero/README.md

 ##### Loading Tables and Indexes

-The tables must be in JSON format with the fields __id_, pgTitle, _numDataRows_, _numCols_, numNumericCols, and _rows_, where _rows_ is an array of table rows.
+The tables must be in JSON format with the fields __id_, _numDataRows_, _numCols_, numNumericCols, and _rows_, where _rows_ is an array of table rows.
-Each cell must contain a `text` property and a `links` property.
-The `links` property is an array of the URI of the entity in the cell.
-If the cell does not contain an entity with a URI, the array is left empty.
+Each cell must contain a single field `text` which hold the content of the table cell.
+The field _headers_ includes the header information of the table.

 An example of a table is given below: